MAEP Logo - Return to MAEP Home

 • Resource Mapping: Identify available supports, curricula, tools, and gaps within the program

-• Environmental Scan: Assess classroom layout, sensory and visual supports, materials
+• Environmental Scan and Classroom Observation: Assess classroom layout, sensory and visual supports, materials

 • Action Planning with Team: Develop an implementation plan with specific steps and timelines